Following a high-profile launch at the beginning of February backed by 55 industry vendors, the Web Services Interoperability

 Context: Announced on the February 7, the WS-I is a Microsoft- and IBM-led group that aims to help turn the considerable Web services hype into implementations that work regardless of the software platforms they are running on.
 Unlike other Web-based collaboration efforts, the building blocks of Web services -- XML, SOAP, UDDI and WSDL -- are supported by all major software vendors and, working in conjunction with standards bodies such as the W3C, OASIS and the IETF, the WS-I plans to advance the adoption of Web services by concentrating wholly on interoperability issues.

-The founding members of WS-I are Accenture, BEA Systems, Fujitsu, HP, IBM, Intel, Microsoft,
+The founding members of WS-I are Accenture, BEA Systems, Fujitsu, HP, IBM, Intel, Microsoft, Oracle and SAP.
+The only notable absentee is Sun Microsystems, which Sutor hopes will be on board shortly.

 Organizational structure: The WS-I's core aims, aside from promoting interoperability and ensuring that the group's efforts stay within its scope, are to prevent Web services from being hijacked for a particular vendor or group of vendors to promote a particular technology, such as Java or Microsoft's .NET.
 Despite this, after much debate, the WS-I founders have decided the group will not become a certification or policing body for Web services.